 The tank was created by neurophysicist Dr John C Lilly 60 years ago when he was doing research on brain waves and altered states of consciousness.

 The float tanks look like a large, enclosed bathtub.
 They are usually built from fibreglass and are designed to block out all external distractions, such as sights, sounds, tactile sensations and gravity.Continue reading

-The reduced stimulation encountered in the floatation tank refocuses the your attention to internal stimuli.
-At first this includes the novel sensations of floating effortlessly in darkness and quiet.
+The reduced stimulation encountered in the floatation tank refocuses your attention to internal stimuli.
 The sensations of the body become more salient, making the flotation tank a walk-in biofeedback device.